ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 Row context can span multiple rows/columns.
 Since context can be nested, this allows for very complex document layouts.
 Text based watermark is supported.
-Currently it requires usage of :all metadata, since watermark is repeated multiple times in different document parts.

 #### Scorecard